We at MHI Group consider issues that could have significant impact on the creation of corporate and social values within the group as material

 issues which need to be addressed with high priority.

-The following have been identified as material issues in a materiality assessment conducted within the MHI Group from both corporate and social perspectives in due consideration of internationally recognized standards and the concerns of our stakeholders.
+The following issues have been identified as material issues through a materiality assessment conducted within MHI Group from both corporate and social perspectives with due considerations given to internationally recognized standards and the concerns of our stakeholders.

-The MHI Group has set KPIs to enable the specific evaluation of strategic KPI successes and progress toward the achievement of target material issues, and conducts CSR activities accordingly.
+MHI Group has set KPIs to enable the evaluation of strategic KPI outcomes and progress towards the achievement of target material issues, and conducts CSR activities accordingly.
 As the number of initiative indicators increases, we will report on targets, results, and case studies for specific initiatives.

-In July 2014, MHI set a target to increase the number of the Company's female managers (in positions of section manager and higher) threefold from the current level by 2020, and is promoting the active participation of women in the workplace in conjunction with its pursuit of diversity management.
+In July 2014, MHI set a target to increase the number of the Company's female managers in positions of section manager and higher threefold from the current level by 2020.
+To this end, the Company is promoting the active participation of women in the workplace in conjunction with its pursuit of diversity management.

-Material issues are specified and verified in the following cycle from the perspective of stakeholder dialogue.
+Material issues are specified and verified in the following process from the perspective of stakeholder dialogue.

-We conducted hearings of our 16 departments, confirming the importance to our business of the 49 issues.
-We also ascertained that three major changes were consistently raised as issues with the business reorganizations the Company has undergone in recent years: changes in the ideal state of the organization, globalization, and changes in the business model.
+We conducted hearings with of our 16 departments, confirming the importance of the 49 issues to our business.
+We also ascertained three major changes that were consistently raised as issues with the business reorganizations the Company has undergone in recent years: changes in the ideal state of the organization, globalization, and changes in the business model.

 We engaged in dialogue with specialized overseas institutions to confirm that our process of identifying material issues was appropriate.

-We referred to priority items from 2015 in Building the Post-2015 Business Engagement Architecture, (Note2) published by the United Nations Global Compact, confirming that our business perspective was not divergent from sustainability mega trends, consolidating the number of items to 25.
+We referred to priority items from 2015 in Building the Post-2015 Business Engagement Architecture (Note 2), published by the United Nations Global Compact, confirming that our business perspective was not divergent from sustainability mega trends.
+This resulted in consolidating the number of items to 25.

 Based on the shortlist of 25 items determined from the perspectives of the Company's business and mega trends, we identified three material issues for the Company.

-The CSR Committee (Note3) deliberated and decided on the items.
+The CSR Committee deliberated and decided on the items.